dajavous/thejigasaurus/README.md

 tag_album	  text	Yes	  NULL

-with more fields needed for the Gallery2 to Gallery3 migration are shown in the Gallery315 database structure file.
+with more fields needed for the Gallery2 to Gallery3 migration as shown in the Gallery315 database structure file.